 The following Covid-19 temporary discretion has been agreed until further notice.

-The case study presentation and professional discussion can be conducted remotely.
 The observation may be replaced by an alternative assessment consisting of a record of observation from the employer.
 The apprentice will also take part in a competency-based interview with the external assessor to assess the apprentice on their practice and fill any gaps ensuring that the relevant KSBs have been adequately covered.

 Carrying out a range of moving, packaging and stock-taking roles and duties in a warehouse environment.